constantin345/getting-cleaning-data/codebook.md

 43. **Std_TimeDomain_BodyAccelerationJerk_on_Y**

-          The standard deviation of the gravity acceleration Jerk on Y
+          The standard deviation of the body acceleration Jerk on Y

 44. **Std_TimeDomain_BodyAccelerationJerk_on_Z**

-          The standard deviation of the gravity acceleration Jerk on Z
+          The standard deviation of the body acceleration Jerk on Z

 45. **Std_TimeDomain_BodyAngularVelocity_on_X**